-This index indicates that the size of the ling stock has increased steadily over the last 15 years, almost tripling in size between 2003 and 2014.
+This index indicates that the size of the ling stock has increased steadily over the last 13 years, more than tripling in size between 2003 and 2016.

-The 'North-East Atlantic' ling stock covers an area that extends from southern Spain to the North Sea and West of Scotland areas and to the coast of Greenland (but not the Norwegian Sea or the waters around Iceland or Faroe).
+^{} The 'North-East Atlantic' ling stock covers an area that extends from southern Spain to the North Sea and West of Scotland areas and to the coast of Greenland (but not the Norwegian Sea or the waters around Iceland or Faroe).

-Whitefish Aggregates

-North Sea
+Whitefish Aggregate - North Sea

-Figure 10 The total spawning stock biomass (SSB) and average fishing mortality rate (F) of North Sea cod, plaice and common sole\ from 1963 to 2016 (2015 for F).
+Figure 11 The total spawning stock biomass (SSB) and average fishing mortality rate (F) of North Sea cod, plaice and common sole^{} from 1963 to 2017 (2016 for F).
+(Based on analysis of ICES Data; see p.
+2.)

-The combined spawning stock biomass (SSB) of cod, plaice and common sole\ in the North Sea generally declined through the 1970s, 80s and 90s, following the peak associated with the gadoid outburst (see page 3), during which the abundances of cod was enhanced (plaice and sole are not gadoid species).
+The combined spawning stock biomass (SSB) of cod, plaice and common sole in the North Sea generally declined through the 1970s, 80s and 90s, following the peak associated with the gadoid outburst (see page 3), during which the abundances of cod was enhanced (plaice and sole are not gadoid species).

 From about the mid-2000s the combined SSB has increased rapidly, due to the increasing abundances of all three species (but especially plaice).
-The combined SSB more than tripled between 2004 and 2016, reaching a size greater than at any time since at least 1963.
+The combined SSB almost quadrupled between 2004 and 2017, reaching a size greater than at any time since at least 1963.

-The average fishing mortality rate (F) for cod, plaice and (Dover) sole in the North Sea generally increased until the mid-1980s but has fallen since about 2000.
-The average value of F in 2015 was less than one-third of that in 2001 and at its lowest since at least 1963.
+The average fishing mortality rate (F) for cod, plaice and common sole in the North Sea generally increased until the mid-1990s but has fallen since about 2000.
+The average value of F in 2015 was about one-third of that in 2001 and at its lowest since at least 1963.

-\ Cod, plaice and Dover sole are the only North Sea whitefish species for which long-term timeseries of abundance are available.
+^{} Cod, plaice and common sole are the only North Sea whitefish species for which long-term timeseries of abundance are available.